 Background: Drug-phytochemical interactions sometimes result in various unpredictable outcomes.

-Method: Phytochemical screening of the extract was carried out using standard procedures.
-The extract prepared in 250 and 500 mg/kg/body weight together with amodiaquine and dihydroartemisinin were administered as single dose and in combination to albino mice by oral gavage, adopting the standard procedures of prophylactic, suppressive and curative antiplasmodial assay models.
+Methods: Phytochemical screening of the extract was carried out using standard procedures.
+The extract prepared in 250 and 500 mg/kg/body weight together with amodiaquine and dihydroartemisinin were administered as a single dose and in combination to albino mice by oral gavage, adopting the standard procedures of prophylactic, suppressive and curative antiplasmodial assay models.

-Conclusion: This shows that the aqueous extract of T. occidentalis possesses significant (P < 0.05) antiplasmodial activity which is comparable to AQ and DHA.
+Conclusion: This shows that the aqueous extract of T. occidentalis possesses significant (p < 0.05) antiplasmodial activity which is comparable to AQ and DHA.
 It also enhances the efficacy of the standard drugs which indicates an advantage in the treatment of uncomplicated falciparum malaria.

 [http://dx.doi.org/10.4314/ahs.v13i4.16] [PMID: 24940320]

 [http://dx.doi.org/10.1186/1475-2875-13-214] [PMID: 24889062]